FloorBroekgaarden/BlackHole-NeutronStar/README.md

 # BlackHole-NeutronStar
-Public repository with codes to reproduce the results and figures in the BH-NS paper 2021
+Public repository with codes to reproduce all the results, plots and figures from https://arxiv.org/abs/2103.02608